ForgeRock/ds-operator/README.md

 When the process concludes, the pvc with the LDIF data can be further processed.
 For example you can mount that pvc on a pod that will export the data to GCS or S3.

-Deleting the `DirectoryBackup` CR will the job and volumesnapshot, but will leave the backup pvc untouched.
+Deleting the `DirectoryBackup` CR will the job and volumesnapshot and the pvc.

 Taking a DirectoryRestore does the following:

 * Creates a new 'data' pvc to hold the restored directory data
 * Runs a job that mounts an existing ldif backup PVC (likely the one created by a DirectoryBackup run) and performs an LDIF import into the directory data pvc.
 * Creates a volume snapshot of the directory data pvc

-On conclusion of a restore, the volume snapshot can be used to initialize a new directory instance.
+On conclusion of a restore, the volume snapshot can be used to initialize a new directory instance (see above). )
-Set the `spec.initializeFromSnapshotName` to the snapshot name to create a new DS cluster from the recovered data.

 For day to day backup of directory data, prefer to use tools such as [velero.io](https://velero.io).
 Ldif export and import is useful to validate the integrity of the database, and for long term archival storage where a text based format is preferred.